v/v.github.io/_posts/2022-09-19-book-review-super-pumped-battle-for-uber.markdown

 1. famous, familiar characters like Travis Kalanick, Anthony Levandowski, Bill Gurley, Larry Page, Susan Fowler, Masayoshi San
 1. incredible events - both good and bad
-1. behind-the-curtains peek into a familar product and a hypergrowth tech company.
+1. behind-the-curtains peek into a familar product and a hypergrowth tech company
 1. diverse, international stage
-1. high stakes power struggle with compelling characters.
+1. high stakes power struggle with compelling characters
-1. complicated plot - the line between good and evil is not so clear.
+1. complicated plot - the line between good and evil is not so clear

-I looked forward to the next chapter just as much as I'd look forward to the next episode of *Game of Thrones*
+I looked forward to the next chapter just as much as I'd look forward to the next episode of *Game of Thrones*.

 If any of this sounds like your cup of tea, pick up the book and start reading it!

-Otherwise, keep on reading and I'll share what I enjoyed most about this book
+Otherwise, keep on reading and I'll share what I enjoyed most about this book.

 ### My reasons for loving this book (spoilers!)